-Since his international breakthrough, Lionel Lhote has appeared in many of the leading theatres and opera houses in Europe, including Opéra National de Paris, Liceu de Barcelona, La Monnaie de Bruxelles, Oper Frankfurt, Staatstheater Stuttgart, Opéra de Monte-Carlo, Chorégies d’Orange, Opéra Royal de Wallonie Liège, Opéra Grand Avignon, Opéra de Nice, Opéra de Marseille, Teatro Massimo di Palermo and Glyndebourne Festival.
+Lionel Lhote, since his international breakthrough, has appeared in many of the leading theatres and opera houses in Europe, including Opéra National de Paris, Liceu de Barcelona, La Monnaie de Bruxelles, Oper Frankfurt, Staatstheater Stuttgart, Opéra de Monte-Carlo, Chorégies d’Orange, Opéra Royal de Wallonie Liège, Opéra Grand Avignon, Opéra de Nice, Opéra de Marseille, Teatro Massimo di Palermo, Glyndebourne Festival.

-He began his vocal education with his father at the Académie de Musique de La Bouverie-Frameries.
-After studying at the Conservatoire Royal in Mons with Marcel Vanaud and Jacques Legrand, he graduated from the Conservatoire Royal de Musique de Bruxelles, where he won the First Prize in concert singing and gained the Superior Diploma of Lyric Art.
+He began his vocal education with his father at Académie de Musique de La Bouverie-Frameries.
+After studying at Conservatoire Royal in Mons with Marcel Vanaud and Jacques Legrand, he graduated at Conservatoire Royal de Musique de Bruxelles, where he won the First Prize of concert singing and gained the Superior Diploma of Lyric Art.
 In 2004, he was a finalist and became laureate in the prestigious Queen Elisabeth Singing Competition of Belgium.
 He was also awarded the Audience Prize.